 Chinch bugs are tiny and are oftentimes not seen while damage is being done to the lawn.
 They like to hang around the soil level in the thatch of the grass.
+Chinch bug damage looks similar to drought damage, so it can be difficult to diagnose a chinch bug problem.
 Chinch bugs in adult form are about the size of the head of a pen, making them difficult to spot.
-Check out the below insecticide products that are labeled to treat chinch bugs.
+Check the edges of your lawn near sidewalks and driveways to see if any are present or conduct a float test.Check out the below insecticide products that are labeled to treat chinch bugs.
 Read the product labels for a full set of application instructions.
-Be sure to also take a look at the How to Manage a Chinch Bug Infestation article for more information.
+Read How to Manage a Chinch Bug Infestation for more information.

-Mole crickets are found throughout the southern United States and are not hard to see if they happen to be above the surface.
+Mole crickets are found throughout the southern United States and are not hard to see if they happen to be above the surface of the soil.
 Measuring over an inch in length, mole crickets are distinct from other cricket types as they live underground most of the time and use their “hands” to dig through the soil.
 This digging leaves small, raised areas in the landscape.
 The damage from mole crickets comes from severing grass roots as they tunnel underground.
 Check out the below insecticide products that are labeled to mole crickets.
 Read the product labels for a full set of application instructions.
 Be sure to also take a look at the What is a Mole Cricket and How to Control Them article for more information.

 Insects can be difficult to find unless you know exactly what you are looking for.
 So, if you suspect there might be an insect invasion in your lawn, one simple way to find out is to use a soap-flush.
 Mix four to five tablespoons of dish detergent with two gallons of water and then pour on a four to six sq. ft. area of the lawn.
 Insects will come to the surface over the course of the next five minutes.
 If you see them in large numbers, you need to treat with an insecticide.